rchampeimont/arduino_music_on_floppy_disks/README.md

-# arduino_music_on_floppy_disks
-Playing music stored on floppy disks with two Arduinos
+# Arduino project: playing music from floppy disks

 Here is a video in which I present the result and explain the challenges: https://www.youtube.com/watch?v=-Ej4zM4t6mE